alankbi/alankbi.github.io/_posts/2019-08-25-lessons-learned-bidbar.md

 ## Pre-launch marketing

 You don't need to wait until you launch to do all your marketing.
 As I began writing Bidbar in Swift, I created a mailing list and landing page to gather interested users.
-With some limited marketing on community sites and $10 spent on Facebook ads, I got about 20 sign ups.
-Lots of startups are able to gather hundreds to thousands of subscribers many months before launch.
+With some limited posting on community sites and $10 spent on Facebook ads, I got about 20 signups.
+Lots of startups are able to gather thousands of subscribers months before launch.

 ## A/B testing